How we make Sustainable Jewelry

 This is where all of our product foundry casting takes place using SCS Certified Responsible Source 100% Recycled .925 Sterling Silver.
 This casting grain is not only recycled but is certified conflict-free, manufactured with fair labor practices.
 Our casting foundry partner also has a commitment to reduce energy impacts over time, an important component of more sustainable fashion.
 They are experts in quality casting and have been in the business for over 100 years; Scarlett has toured their massive casting production facility personally and all we can say is that we are endlessly grateful to have found such an amazing sustainable partner.
 After the molds have been wax injected, sprue treed, casted, and sent through de-gate processes, they are ready for the Reposeux studio.

 Our production studio is located in the downtown area of the city.
 This is where we receive our castings and begin the next phase of the production process.
-Once we clean the castings and ensure quality control, we check the orders in our Q. Our studio team currently is Scarlett, our Brand Founder & Chief of Design, and Maria, an apprenticing jeweler ;this dynamic duo is responsible for creating every piece that leaves the studio!
+Once we clean the castings and ensure quality control, we check the orders in our Q. Our studio team currently is Scarlett, our Brand Founder & Chief of Design, and Jenna, an apprenticing jeweler ;this dynamic duo is responsible for creating every piece that leaves the studio!
 These two begin either sizing ring shanks or cutting chain length all to your order’s specifications.
 Then, they solder any components into place, buff, polish and tumble, sometimes finishing with a stone, a logo tag or send it off to our Gold Vermeil artist for the next part of your piece’s journey.